-EMC’s sustainable packaging program seeks to maximize environmental benefits across the product lifecycle.
-We collaborate to identify opportunities, generate ideas, and implement projects that reduce environmental impact and cost.
-Our process includes these steps:
+EMC’s sustainable packaging program promotes innovation and maximizes environmental performance in packaging across the product lifecycle.
+We collaborate internally and externally with suppliers and other stakeholders to identify opportunities, generate ideas and implement projects that reduce environmental impact and cost.

-- We then focus on optimizing the packaging of our finished product for transport, emphasizing “right-sizing” to reduce excess material weights and volumes.
-This helps us lower costs and fuel consumption, as it allows more product to be loaded into each truck, plane, train, and ship we use to transport our solutions to our customers.
+- Right Sizing — we emphasize “right-sizing” the packaging of our finished product to reduce excess material weights and volumes.
+This helps to lower costs and fuel consumption, as it allows more product to be loaded into each truck, plane, ship and train used to transport our products to our customers.

-- Finally, we design our packaging with end of life in mind, prioritizing reusability and sustainable materials to drive cost and waste reductions – both for us and for our customers.
+- Sustainable Materials — we design our packaging with end of life in mind, prioritizing reusable packs and sustainable materials to drive cost and waste reductions for EMC and our customers.

 |Renewable1 /Recyclable2 /Biodegradable content by weight||75%||90%||99+%|

 |Ratio of pack weight to final product ship weight||30%||20%||10%|

 Caption: Outbound Sustainable Packaging Scorecard Criteria & Specifications

 1 By “renewable,” we mean made from majority recycled or biologically derived content, by weight.